plipdra/cacheSimulation/README.md

 CSARCH S12 Group 11

-Group Members:
+Group Members: Datario, Edralin, and Mendoza
-DATARIO, Yasmin Audrey
-EDRALIN, Philippe Nikkos Keyan
-MENDOZA, Antonio Gabriel

 Type of cache memory: 8-way BSA + random replacement algorithm An 8-way Block Set Associative cache with a random replacement algorithm is a specific configuration of cache memory, oftentimes best explained as the middle ground of direct-mapping and full associative.
 In this design, the cache is divided into multiple sets, and each set can contain up to 8 blocks.
 When a processor accesses data, the cache determines which set the data could be in based on its memory address and then checks only those 8 blocks within that set, reducing the search space compared to a fully associative cache while avoiding the strict one-to-one mapping of a direct-mapped cache.
 The random replacement algorithm, applied when a new block needs to be loaded into a full set, randomly selects one of these blocks for replacement.